mantidproject/mantid/docs/source/tutorials/mantid_basic_course/getting_started/getting_started.rst

 to download the latest nightly build, this is a more experimental version of the code.
 Whilst the nightly build may have more features, it is less tested and comes with much less guarantee.

-You will also find detailed instructions for installing Mantid on any of the above mentioned operating systems.
+You will also find detailed instructions for installing Mantid on different operating systems.

 .. figure:: /images/MantidDownload_42.png
    :width: 500px